Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_emotion_counts.html" width="100%" height="600" frameborder="0"></iframe>

+What an interesting plot here!
 We see a mix of emotions here.
 Trust and optimism shine through, showing progress and hope for gender equality.
 But there's also negativity, highlighting the struggles and oppression faced by gender minorities.
 Over the decades, feminism's growth is clear, with positive vibes leading the way.
 Still, anger and anticipation pick up in later years, reflecting the frustration and urgency for real change.
 It’s a balance of hope and fight, pushing toward a fairer world.

 ### Sentiment Analysis

 <iframe src="/assets/plots/gender_equality/gender_equality_combined_sentiment_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

-We can see the evolution of sentiment in gender equality movies by decade.
+This plot shows the evolution of sentiment in gender equality movies by decade.
 Positive sentiment consistently dominates across all decades, indicating that these movies often focus on hopeful and empowering narratives.
-However, negative sentiment remains significant, reflecting the continuing struggles and challenges related to gender equality.
+Incredible!
+However, negative sentiment remains significant, reflecting the continuous struggles and challenges related to gender equality.

 Over time, there does not appear to be a dramatic shift in the ratio between positive and negative sentiments: thus, we can say that movies continuously address the systemic and societal issues tied to gender equality.